andygbannister/qurantools/readme.md

 db_user: some_user # MySQL user, such as qurantools-dev
 db_password: xxx # password for that MySQL user
 ```

-- For historical reasons, during QT development, there was no separate testing database, so the tests ran against the development database - which means there is quite a bit of testing code written to delete test records added to the database.
-Codeception does support a reset/clean database function so this should be addressed at some stage.
-It does take quite a long time to import all the Qur'anic data into the database and recreate all the indexes - which is not an overhead that would be welcome in testing.

 - When running acceptance tests with WebDriver (see `tests/acceptance_webdriver.suite.yml`), `ChromeDriver` needs to be installed and running on the local machine.
 See <https://codeception.com/docs/modules/WebDriver#ChromeDriver> for more information about installation and then how to execute it from the command line on your testing machine.
 This will likely require adding it to your path in a .bashrc (or similar): e.g. `export PATH=$PATH:~/Downloads/ChromeDriver`.
 Once done, run this: `chromedriver --url-base=/wd/hub`